akka/akka-management/docs/src/main/paradox/bootstrap.md

 ## Akka Cluster Bootstrap Process explained

+This section explains the default `JoinDecider` implementation.
+It is possible to replace the implementation with configuration property `akka.management.cluster.bootstrap.join-decider.class`.
+See `reference.conf` and API documentation.

 The Akka Cluster Bootstrap process is composed of two phases.
 First, a minimum number of Contact Points need to be gathered.
 Currently it will look for `akka.management.cluster.bootstrap.contact-point-discovery.service-name` appended with `akka.management.cluster.bootstrap.contact-point-discovery.service-namespace` (if present) A records in DNS.
 In Kubernetes managed